bswank/swank.dev/content/page-content/intro.md

 ## Work & Tech

-I ~~work at [Spacebase](https://spacebaseapp.com) as a software engineer~~ was recently laid off due to effects of COVID-19 and am looking for my next full-time gig (and cooking up a few things on the side).
+I work at [Postscript](https://postscript.io) as a software engineer and am cooking up a few things on the side.

-At work, I ~~use~~ used Python & Django on AWS with PostgreSQL.
+At work, I use React and Python/Flask on AWS with PostgreSQL.
 When I'm not working, I write JavaScript with nifty tech like Cloudflare Workers, Netlify, Vue.js, AWS Lambda, and MongoDB.

 ## Reach Out